Search This Blog

 The visible resistance may now be limited on campuses where students have been detained, assaulted, arrested, expelled, and banned from campus.
 Foreign students wary of facing deportation may also be keeping quiet, publicly.

 In California, Governor Gavin Newsom has signed a bill to update public university codes of conduct "and train students on how to protest with civility, a response to pro-Palestinian demonstrations that erupted across the state last spring."
-The bill was opposed by pro-Paletestinian Groups and the ACLU.
+The bill was opposed by pro-Palestinian Groups and the ACLU.

 Protests Off Campus